equalitie/ouinet/doc/ouinet-network-whitepaper.md

 ### Injector-to-client cache entry exchange

 The ouinet client can send a request to an injector server for the injector to fetch a web resource, and construct a cache entry based on the response that the requesting client can then use and share in the distributed cache.
-An injector server serve this request by performing an HTTP request, verify that the response is eligible for caching, construct a cache entry, sign it, and send the signed cache entry back to the requesting client.
+An injector server serves this request by performing an HTTP request, verifying that the response is eligible for caching, constructing a cache entry, signing it, and sending the signed cache entry back to the requesting client.

 To perform this procedure, a ouinet client first establishes a connection to an injector server.
 The ouinet system supports a variety of ways in which a client can establish a connection with an injector server; the different ways in which this connection can be established are described in the [Injector Servers](#injector-servers) section.
-These connections all make use of the TLS protocol, by which the client can verify that is connected to a legitimate injector server using a secure channel.
+These connections all make use of the TLS protocol, by which the client can verify that it is connected to a legitimate injector server using a secure channel.

 Once the ouinet client has established a connection to an injector server, the client can send a request for the injector to create a cache entry.
-This request is sent as a standard HTTP request, along with an additional HTTP header signifying the intent to create a cache entry.
+This request is sent as a standard HTTP proxy request, along with an additional HTTP header signifying the intent to create a cache entry.
 This header distinguishes a cache-entry-creation request from other functionality offered by injector servers, as described in the [Injector Servers](#injector-servers) section.

 When the injector server has performed the requested HTTP transaction and created a cache entry, it can then send the cache entry to the requesting client as a standard HTTP response.
-Because cache entries have the form of a HTTP response object combined with some assorted metadata, the injector server can simply send the cache entry as an HTTP response, and add the metadata in the form of additional HTTP headers.
+Because cache entries have the form of an HTTP response object combined with some assorted metadata, the injector server can simply send the cache entry as an HTTP response, and add the metadata in the form of additional HTTP headers.

 To transport a cache entry as an HTTP response, the injector server may need to add some additional headers that are not part of the cache entry as such, but which are instead used to coordinate the transport process, such as the `Content-Length`, `Transfer-Encoding`, and `Connection: close` headers.
 Because the cache entry signature specifies exactly which headers are part of the cache entry proper, the receiving client knows exactly which headers are part of the cache control object, and which can be discarded after completion of the HTTP transaction.